mukundiitkgp/Exerciser/README.md

 Download the folder 'openpose-master' from here : https://drive.google.com/drive/folders/12xc-wXMdHBcGAYDoa4XmUbC1GFzGdVpt?usp=sharing

-2. In this folder, you need to make sure that you have the .prototxt files and .caffemodels at the following 3 folder locations.
+2. In this downloaded folder, you need to make sure that you have the .prototxt files and .caffemodels at the following 3 folder locations.
 (Already taken care in the folder, if you have downloaded it from the above given Drive link)

 Three folder locations: